Yohanan91/pipeline_creation/README.md

 4. All pipeline objects in the output `pipelines.yml` share the same structure, described by `pipeline_template.yml`.
 The variables in that template (values between `((...))`) are to be replaced with actual values got from the other two input files before being added to the output `pipelines.yml` file.
 5. Some steps in the pipeline template should only appear in the output file if the pipeline object branch matches the `only_for_branches` filter.
 See the  expected output for an example.

-# Ask before you start
-If any of the instructions here is not clear, please ask your interviewer for clarification.